Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Introduction

 Based on the locality assumption, we proposed a novel method called zero-knowledge Proof of Distinct Identity (zk-PoDI), an extension to the pseudonym systems. zk-PoDI enables a vehicle to prove that it is \textit{not} the owner of a given pseudonym, while not breaking the unlinkability property of the pseudonyms.
 Utilizing the zk-PoDI, a vehicle can prove it is not another vehicle whenever needed, i.e. it is not potentially conducting a Sybil attack, thus its identity is legit and its shared information is trustworthy.
 Zk-PoDI has very few assumptions underlying pseudonyms and thus can be applied to a vast amount of pseudonym systems as an extension.

-Our contributions are as follows: \begin{enumerate} \item Based on the observation of the locality, we released the requirement of global Sybil-resist of the pseudonym and thus came out with an approach of proving locally distinctive. \item Exploiting the Diophantine equation, we designed an open-problem-backed construction to prove the distinctiveness of a vehicle, the distinctive identity criterion (DIC). \item Using zk-SNARK, we convert the DIC into a zero-knowledge prove mechanism, to protect the user's pseudonymity by hiding the actual secret orthonym. \item Based on the above mathematical model, we proposed the actual protocol zk-PoDI, which can be integrated into most pseudonym designs as an extension. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item Based on the observation of the locality, we relaxed the requirement of global Sybil-resist of the pseudonym and thus came out with an approach of proving locally distinctive. \item Exploiting the Diophantine equation, we designed an open-problem-backed construction to prove the distinctiveness of a vehicle, the distinctive identity criterion (DIC). \item By utilizing the zero-knowledge succinct non-interactive argument of knowledge (zk-SNARK), we convert the DIC into a zero-knowledge prove mechanism, to protect the user's pseudonymity by hiding the actual secret orthonym. \item Based on the above mathematical model, we proposed the actual protocol zk-PoDI, which can be integrated into most pseudonym designs as an extension. \end{enumerate}